ministryofjustice/moj-frontend/docs/components/archived-components.md

 title: Archived components
 ---

-MOJ components are archived when similar components are published in the GOV.UK Design System, or when it is no longer practical to support them.
+MoJ components are archived when similar components are published in the GOV.UK Design System, or when it is no longer practical to support them.

 ### Contents